-- 2. Projects will be based on all elements of the primary care model and adequately tested measures in place to demonstrate which element could have the greatest effect. - 3.
-Projects should normally continue for 2 years with midterm analysis made available to approve continuation. - Project plans must include evidence of cross discipline agreement to continue with and scale up pacesetters that demonstrate positive outcomes.
-Processes for sharing of learning must also be in place. - All members of executive teams would be expected to be aware of new developments on commencement and incorporate proposals as part of IMTP returns. - 6.
-Learning from all Wales projects should be owned at local level and successful projects adopted as appropriate without re testing.
+- 4. Project plans must include evidence of cross discipline agreement to continue with and scale up pacesetters that demonstrate positive outcomes.
+Processes for sharing of learning must also be in place - 5.
+All members of executive teams would be expected to be aware of new developments on commencement and incorporate proposals as part of IMTP returns - 6.
+Learning from all Wales projects should be owned at local level and successful projects adopted as appropriate without re-testing.

-Our internal assessment of our own pace setter programmes has been included in appendix X.
+Our internal assessment of our own Pacesetter Programmes has been included in Appendix 6.

-Contract reform in dental, community pharmacy and general medical services is helping move from a "reimbursement for treatment" to a "reimbursement for prevention" model, in turn incentivising better value healthcare.
-Shifting resources and patient pathways from secondary care models will complete the three-step process of different infrastructure / different incentives / different pathways of care to provide a long term sustainable healthcare operating model.
+Contract reform in dental, community pharmacy and general medical services is helping the move from a "reimbursement for treatment" to a "reimbursement for prevention" model; in turn, incentivising better value healthcare.
+Shifting resources and patient pathways from secondary care models will complete the three-step process of different infrastructure. different incentives and different pathways of care to provide a long term sustainable healthcare operating model.

-From 2019/20 the Health Board will contain eight Cluster areas, five in the City and County of Swansea and three in Neath Port Talbot.
+From 2019/20, the Health Board will contain eight Cluster areas, five in the City and County of Swansea and three in Neath Port Talbot.
 Each of these are characterised by diverse demography, physical geography and varying population needs.
-Each of the 8 Clusters have undertaken assessments of needs within their geographical area and have produced Cluster Plans that they intend to implement to achieve the better health and wellbeing for the individuals and communities within its area.
+Each of the eight Clusters have undertaken assessments of needs within their geographical area and have produced Cluster Plans that they intend to implement to achieve the better health and wellbeing for the individuals and communities within their areas.
 These plans and priority areas for development were agreed in November 2018, with each Cluster developing an implementation planning framework and performance management structure to ensure a clear focus on service delivery and improvement.
 The Clusters are at differing stages of their development and we will be undertaking a phased approach to the rollout of the new model, ensuring that learning is undertaken at each phase to ensure the best possible outcomes are achieved.